taniki/now/pages/brilliant.md

 - commencé
 	- solving equations
 	- calculus in a nutshell
+	- statistics fundamentals
 -
 - roadmap
+	- computer science
 		- algorithms and data structures
 		- how LLMs work
 	- algebra
 		- systems of equations
 		- functions and quadratics